 Can salmon patties be made ahead?

-Yes, salmon patties can be made ahead and be stored in the fridge, to pan-sear later.
+Yes, they can be made ahead and be stored in the fridge, to pan-sear later.
 Store on a paper towel.
-You can even pan-sear them ahead and either refrigerate or freeze.
+You can even pan-sear them ahead and either refrigerate or store in the freezer.

 Print